DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-fire/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yatharth,Singhal
+  - Yatharth Singhal
   - admin
-  - Hyunjae,Gil
+  - Hyunjae Gil
-  - Jin Ryong,Kim
+  - Jin Ryong Kim

 # Author notes (optional)
 author_notes: